Syria–Ukraine relations: Post-Ba'athist Syria

 Meeting between delegations led by Andrii Sybiha of Ukraine and Ahmed al-Sharaa of Syria, held in Damascus on 30 December 2024, to discuss the restoration of bilateral relations.

+Syrian de facto leader Ahmed al-Sharaa (right) with Ukrainian Minister of Foreign Affairs Andrii Sybiha (left) on 30 December 2024.

 After the fall of the al-Assad regime in December 2024, Ukraine urged the international community to work together to support lasting peace in Syria and offered humanitarian aid through the Grain From Ukraine program.
 President Volodymyr Zelenskyy stated he was ready to support the Syrian transitional government.
 Later that month, Zelenskyy confirmed that 500 metric tons of wheat flour had been sent to Syria as part of his country's humanitarian Grain From Ukraine program.

 On 30 December 2024, Ukraine's top diplomat met with Syria's de facto leader, Ahmed al-Sharaa, in Damascus.
 The high-level Ukrainian delegation included Ukraine's Minister of Foreign Affairs, Andrii Sybiha, the Minister of Agrarian Policy and Food, Vitaliy Koval, and the Special Representative of the President of Ukraine.
 Later that day, Ukraine opened an honorary consulate in Damascus.
 Sybiha led the flag-raising ceremony alongside Honorary Consul General Tamer Al-Tounsi, a Ukrainian-Syrian entrepreneur, and members of the Ukrainian community, whom he thanked for preserving the Ukrainian language and culture.

+Ukrainian President Volodymyr Zelenskyy met Syrian President Ahmed al-Sharaa at the People's Palace during Zelenskyy's visit to Syria on 5 April 2026.

 During the meeting, Syria's newly appointed Foreign Minister Asaad Hassan al-Shaybani expressed interest in building "strategic partnerships" with Ukraine, emphasizing mutual sovereignty and diplomatic representation.
 Ukrainian Foreign Minister Sybiha discussed the potential for strengthening Ukrainian-Syrian relations and Ukraine’s role in Syria’s food security despite the ongoing conflict with Russia.
 Sybiha also criticized the Russian and Assad regimes, stating that the removal of Russian forces from Syria would contribute to stability in the Middle East and Africa.
 In a related statement, Syria's al-Sharaa acknowledged the country's strategic ties with Russia, citing Russian-supplied arms and expertise in infrastructure, and opposed any calls for a complete Russian withdrawal.

 On 2 January 2025, Ukrainian President Volodymyr Zelenskyy announced plans to re-establish diplomatic relations with Syria.
 Zelenskyy and al-Sharaa formally restored their countries' ties on 24 September at the eightieth session of the United Nations General Assembly.

+A Ukrainian contingent led by Zelenskyy visited Damascus on 5 April 2026.
+Amid the 2026 Iran war, Zelenskyy said he and al-Sharaa were interested in "exchanging military and security experience".
+Sybiha and al-Shaybani also agreed to reopen their respective embassies in the future.

+In April 2026, Volodymyr Zelenskyy visited Syria, reaching an agreement that in the near future both countries will open diplomatic missions, one in Kyiv and the other in Damascus.